Medical Specialties

 Will I be infertile after robotic prostatectomy?

-After radical prostatectomy, your laparoscopic and robotic surgery or open surgery speaks you will experience dry orgasms and will not be able to conceive naturally.
+After a radical prostatectomy you will experience dry orgasms and will not be able to conceive naturally.

-Once the catheter is removed some patients are immediately dry, Other needs to wear one pad, and some need to wear up to five,.
+Once the catheter is removed some patients are immediately dry, others need to wear one pad, and some need to wear up to five.
 Urinary incontinence is quite distressing.

 Start performing your pelvic floor exercises.
-Most men will improve.
-The aim is to be dry or wear one pad as reassurance by six months from your surgery.
-Most men achieve this in three months you are still very wet after six months speak to your healthcare professionals if others need as you may need further treatment.
+The aim is to be dry, or wear one pad as reassurance, by six months from your surgery.
+Most men achieve this in three months.

 What improves the urinary control?

-The urological surgeons will attempt to perform multiple techniques that allow men undergoing prostate cancer surgery to become drier quickly after; these include
+The urological surgeons will attempt to perform multiple techniques that allow men undergoing prostate cancer surgery to become drier quicker, these include:

 Once the prostate gland is removed, it is then sent to a pathology lab for evaluation.